Modules

 }

 Use saveModule to serialize a .dos module file to a binary file with the extension .dom.
 This enhances the security of the code.
-In this example, we serialize the module file from Defining Directory for Module Files:
+In this example, we serialize the module file from the previous section:

 saveModule("fileLog")